The Top 10 Skills Successful Product Managers Have Mastered

 #5 Best Product Managers Are An Expert At Human Psychology

-Even if you are building an AI app, understanding humans will be of utmost importance, because they are your end users.
+Even if you are building an AI app with a mobile app development company, understanding humans will be of utmost importance, because they are your end users.

 Kristina says, “The best product managers think about the user in every scenario– how they would think about x feature, how they would react to y design.
 They constantly ask: what would [muse/user] do?”